Q: Are flights included in the cost of my trip?

 Q: Is tipping commonplace in the places we’re visiting?

 On most trips, tips are provided for restaurants, hotels, and baggage.
-However, on certain trips, tips are suggested for the guide and the driver.
+However, tips are usually suggested for the guide and the driver.
 Please see the “What’s Included” section of the trip you’re interested in for more details.
 Once you book your trip, you will be given access to the Travel Portal outlining everything you need to know for your specific country and trip to make sure you are fully prepared for your journey.

 Q: Are Discover Corps trips suitable for LGBTQ travelers?